httpwg/wg-materials/interim-20-10/minutes.md

 * considerations for when clients use PRIORTY_UPDATE
 * open issues
     * within the stream limit 1261
-        * problem introduced by priorty update frame
+        * problem introduced by priority update frame
         * in H3 this is easier because stream limits are managed directly
         * H2 is more complicated because it is in terms of concurrency, not trying to redefine that
         * rephrased as "within the stream limit"